Source materials for "Conversations With Crazy Horse" by Bruce Brown

 The Old Man Photo

-The giveaway here is the same as Bogus Crazy Horse Photo #3: Crazy Horse "never wore a warbonnet" and was a young-looking 37 when he was murdered.
-This man is not Crazy Horse.
+The giveaway on this bogus Crazy Horse photo is the same as Bogus Crazy Horse Photo #3: Crazy Horse "never wore a warbonnet" and was a young-looking man in his thirties when he was murdered.
+This elderly Indian is not Crazy Horse.

 With Crook at the Rosebud by J W Vaughn, Stackpole Co., Harrisburg, PA, 1956